Top Destinations For Wine And History Lovers

-Douro Valley Wine History
+Douro Valley’s Wine History

-If you’re not a port lover, the region has been producing unfortified red and white wines for even longer.
+If you’re not a Port lover, the region has been producing unfortified red and white wines for even longer.

 Douro Valley Wine Tours

 Take a picturesque river cruise to the Douro Valley on a guided tour from Porto.
-You’ll be able to taste different wines and olive oils from the region and eat a traditional meal on the boat.
+You’ll be able to taste different wines and olive oils from the region and eat a traditional meal on a boat.
 You can learn more about the tour here.

 6. Cape Winelands, South Africa

-Cape Winelands Wine History
+Cape Winelands’ History

 Jane Austen wrote in Sense and Sensibility, “My dear,” said she, entering, “I have just recollected that I have some of the finest old Constantia wine in the house that ever was tasted, so I have brought a glass of it for your sister.
 My poor husband! how fond he was of it!
 Whenever he had a touch of his old colicky gout, he said it did him more good than anything else in the world.
 Do take it to your sister.”